Oblong/splash/README.md

 ## Running

+(Assuming the Leap device is connected and Leap.app is running happily...)

     $ ./splash

 Make sure that the Leap shared library is on your `LD_LIBRARY_PATH` (or `DYLD_LIBRARY_PATH` if you're using a Mac) before you start splash.

+Example:

+    $ DYLD_LIBRARY_PATH=~/src/leap/LeapSDK/lib/libc++/ ./splash

 ### Arguments

-Optionally, `splash` takes the fully qualified path to a protein file that describes its location.
-Its format is as follows:
+Optionally, `splash` takes the fully qualified path to a protein file that describes the physical location of the Leap sensor.
+The file format is as follows:

     descrips: # ignored
     ingests: